x75/x75.github.io/_posts/2020-12-19-dynatropes.md

 [6] A. S. Klyubin, D. Polani, and C. L. Nehaniv, “All Else Being Equal Be Empowered,” in Advances in Artificial Life, vol. 3630, M. S. Capcarrère, A. A. Freitas, P. J. Bentley, C. G. Johnson, and J. Timmis, Eds.
 Berlin, Heidelberg: Springer Berlin Heidelberg, 2005, pp. 744–753.

+[7] in: Spacecraft types: Dynatrope - Dynatropes were the machine spacecraft used by the Krotons. <https://tardis.fandom.com/wiki/Dynatrope>

 ### Extra detail
 #### Tropisms basics